The Fashion School | Undergraduate Degrees

 The Fashion Merchandising Major

-Students in fashion merchandising acquire a thorough background in the business aspects of the industry, developing competencies in fashion theory; development and marketing of fashion goods; merchandising for apparel manufacturing; retail operations, management and buying; fashion forecasting and promotion.
-Students will earn a Bachelor of Science degree.
+Students in fashion merchandising acquire a thorough background in the business aspects of the fashion industry, developing competencies in fashion theory; development and marketing of fashion goods; merchandising for apparel manufacturing; retail operations, management and buying; fashion forecasting and promotion.

 Employment of fashion designers tends to be concentrated in regional fashion centers.
-In 2008, the highest numbers of fashion designers were employed in New York and California.
+In May 2010, almost 75 percent of all salaried fashion designers worked in New York and California.

 (Source: Bureau of Labor Statistics)